SuperDARN/pydarn/docs/user/range_time.md

 To specify which beam to look at, add the option:
 'beam=beam_number"

-As an example, taking a look at some 'v' data from the first record of Clyde River radar FIRACF file:
+As an example, taking a look at some 'v' data from the first record of Clyde River radar FITACF file:
 ```python
 fitacf_file = "20190831.C0.cly.fitacf"
 sdarn_read = pydarn.SDarnRead(fitacf_file)